 Emergency Tech to Ride Out the Next Storm

 Are you ready for hurricane season?
-Forecasters are warning about the possibility of a very active season.
-Typically the peak of the season runs from mid-August through October and those who are still recovering and re-building following last year’s Superstorm Sandy know all too well how important it is to be prepared.
+Typically the peak of the season runs from mid-August through October and those who've weathered a major hurricane know all too well how important it is to be prepared.

 You’ll want to stay on top of the weather in your area as well as find ways to communicate when the power goes out, taking the Wi-Fi with it.
 Luckily, technology can help with that.

 ZoneGuard is a wireless weather alert radio system that notifies you with flashing lights and blaring sounds when there’s severe weather alert in your area.
 It uses specific area message encoding (S.A.M.E.) technology.
 You simply enter your S.A.M.E. county code and when you need to know something the integrated AM/FM digital radio can keep you informed, even if your Internet, power or phone lines are down.

 If you're worried about not hearing the alarm, consider the The ZoneGuard+.
 It comes with two wireless remote modules that you can place in other rooms around the house.

 Both versions run off AC or can be powered with AA batteries if the power goes out.

 Mobile phone charger

 There’s nothing that makes you quite as nervous as watching your phone battery deplete during a storm.
 You want to know you can communicate with the outside world, or just check in with family.
 The Eton BoostTurbine 2000 is a battery pack that can recharge your smartphone on the go.
 It also has a Micro-USB port so you can charge just about any devices, including tablets (though it won't fully charge something as large as a tablet.)

 What we love about it is if you don’t have power to charge it back up, simply use the hand crank to produce more power.
 Eton says one minute of cranking can generate enough power for a short phone call or a few important texts.